Germany: Kids fish out World War II ammunition from pond | DW | 17.11.2019

 They also urged anyone who comes across items they believe to be World War II ammunition or bombs to leave them where they were found and immediately alert the police.

-Nearly 75 years after the end of the Second World War, Germany is still littered with bombs and other unexploded ordnance.
+Nearly 75 years after the end of World War II, Germany is still littered with bombs and other unexploded ordnance.

 Every evening, DW sends out a selection of the day's news and features.
 Sign up here.